Wheatley-01/The-Tiny-Lua-Compiler/README.md

 - [**Self-compiling**](<https://en.wikipedia.org/wiki/Self-hosting_(compilers)>): This compiler can compile itself!
 - **Zero dependencies**: This compiler is written in pure Lua and has no dependencies.
 - **Speed**: Even though speed is not the main priority, the compiler is still pretty fast compared to other Lua compilers written in Lua.
+- **100% test coverage**: TLC has a test suite that covers 100% of the code.
+Want to see it in action?
+Run `sh tests/test.sh` in your terminal.

 ### [Want to jump into the code?
 Click here](https://github.com/bytexenon/The-Tiny-Lua-Compiler/blob/main/the-tiny-lua-compiler.lua)